kryptokrona/hugin-api-twitter/README.md

-# Twitter Bot for Hugin Cache
+# Twitter Bot for Hugin API

-A simple Twitter Bot for Hugin Cache to present data on https://twitter.com/hugincache
+A simple Twitter Bot for Hugin API to present data on https://twitter.com/huginapi

 # Table of Contents